DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 ### Final Journal Entry

 #### Text
-Yo, somewhere in this place,
+Yo, somewhere in this place, there's a door with a magical seal on it.
+This is how you break the seal: *something magic related*

 #### Dialogue Response
+- Allister: This must be how to escape Avernoth!
+- Ally: Sick

+---
 # Non-Significant Dialogue
 This includes flavor text and minor character interactions that mainly serve to add personality to the game world.